Totalderp/Blogger-app-with-cookies-and-login/README.md

 npm install
 npm start
 ```

-then you can use the application locally at http://localhost:3000/
 You can log in to blogger using "ned" as a username and password to view current blogs.
+Then you can use the application locally at http://localhost:3000/